vishav7982/event-registration-backend-go/README.md

 # event-registration-backend-go
-An Event Registration Portal with User management , Authentication, Authorization , JWT's and more
+An Event Registration Portal with User management , Authentication, Authorization , JWT's, SQLite and more